 Skip to main content

 Anxiety is a good thing when we are in a threatening or dangerous situation because it helps us respond appropriately.
 Other times anxiety can be a problem when it happens for no reason and is caused by irrational fears that just won't go away.
 People who have these irrational fears and a lot of anxiety for no reason have an anxiety disorder.
-Anxiety disorders are triggered or caused by many different things depending on the person.
-The causes of an anxiety disorder need to be discovered so the right treatment can be recommended.
+In this article, we will discuss, in detail, the Symptoms, Types, Causes, and Treatment of different anxiety disorders.

 Anxiety Disorder Symptoms

 Anxiety can strike without warning.
 Most of us know when we are being attacked by stress.
-However, how would you feel if that level of panic permeated through your day, everyday?
-This is what it feels like to suffer from a Generalized Anxiety Disorder.
+However, how would you feel if that level of panic permeated through your day, every day?
+This is what it feels like to suffer from Generalized Anxiety Disorder.

 If you are an adult who has a Generalized Anxiety Disorder you may worry to the extreme over very common stressors such as money, family matters, your health or the health of a loved one, or issues at work.

-If you exhibit any of these feelings or if you feel out of control with worry, it is important that you contact a health professional.
+If you exhibit any of these feelings or if you feel out of control with worry, you must contact a health professional.

 Anxiety Disorder Causes

 The direct cause of an anxiety disorder cannot be pinpointed nor can it be attributed to a certain type of person or behavior.
-However, there are some studies that suggest an anxiety disorder could be genetic and could possibly be suffered by multiple members of a family.
+However, some studies suggest an anxiety disorder could be genetic and possibly be suffered by multiple members of a family.

-There are some underlying conditions that can be a trigger for an anxiety disorder including hyperthyroidism.
+Some underlying conditions can be a trigger for an anxiety disorder including hyperthyroidism.
 It will be necessary for your physician to do a thyroid test to make sure that your anxiety does not stem from a glandular issue.

 Finally, it is wise to consult with your doctor if you currently use or are on a variety of medications that could cause additional stress, erratic behavior, and/or increased anxiety.
 Medications and drugs such as caffeine and any drug that is made with amphetamines, such as Ritalin, could make anxiety symptoms worse.